Armed police ‘arrest Afghan special forces commando at Manchester hotel’

 Police can hold a suspect for up to 96 hours without charge if suspected of a serious crime, but this rises to two weeks without charge if a suspect is arrested under terrorism legislation.

-The individual was reportedly placed in a hotel for their period of coronavirus quarantine as Afghanistan is on the government’s red list for travel, which requires all arrivals to self-isolate for 10 days in a government-approved quarantine hotel.
+The individual was reportedly placed in a hotel for their period of coronavirus quarantine, as Afghanistan is on the government’s red list for travel, which requires all arrivals to self-isolate for 10 days in a government-approved quarantine hotel.

 Greater Manchester Police referred a query to the Home Office, who declined to comment.
 A government spokesman said: “We do not comment on individual cases.”